-Study on the SLU China semester is strongly encouraged for the minor.
+Study abroad in China is strongly encouraged for the minor.
 All courses are taken in the China program count towards our Chinese Studies minor.
 Take two more Chinese language courses upon your return to campus and you will receive a Chinese Studies minor.
-More information on the Chinese Studies minor can be found here.

 AAH-235 Abst Drawing: Uli Other Form (1 Unit)